teo-richard/ucd_aq_proj/research_report.md

 1. Treatment alone explains **41.6% of variance** in relative WTP
 2. All other variables combined (without treatment) explain only **6% of variance**
 3. Adding covariates to the treatment model increases R² by only 4 percentage points (to 45.6%)
-4. Treatment coefficient remains stable at approximately -31.9 PKR regardless of controls
+4. Treatment effect coefficient remains stable at approximately -31.9 PKR regardless of controls

 ### Stability Across Random Splits